c567wang/Point-Based-Tennis-Prediction/README.md

 ## Code

-This directory contains various R, RMarkdown, Excel, and Jupyter notebook files.
+This directory contains various R, R Markdown, Excel, and Jupyter notebook files.
 The Jupyter notebooks are only used for aggregating and extracting data (see Data Lake section below), while main analysis was done with R. The Excel files mainly document results, but also contain some aggregatation functions and highlighting of cells.
 See descriptions below for which files contain code ran to obtain results in paper.
 If there are further inquries, please reach out here or through email.

 ### R & Excel

-Among the R and RMarkdown files, the 7 prediction notebooks, provided for reference, were the ones originally used for the study.
+Among the R and R Markdown files, the 7 prediction notebooks, provided for reference, were the ones originally used for the study.
 Correspondingly, they are not very streamlined and in some cases contain outdated code.
 Overall, notebook 3 is the only notebook which is suitable for direct use.
 Notebook 1, including its 1m and 1n variants, can also be run for finalized results, but many of its accompanying comments are outdated.

 | File | Description |
 | ------ | -------------------------- |